emmt/LocalFilters.jl/README.md

 This package implements multi-dimensional local filters for [Julia](http://julialang.org/) (convolution, mathematical morphology, etc.).
+Local filters are defined by specific operations combining each value of a source array with the values in a local neighborhood which may have any size, shape and dimensionality.
+Predefined local filters are provided as well as means to simply implement custom filters.

-This document is tructured as follows:
+This document is structured as follows:

 * [Summary](#summary) provides a quick introduction.